-After years of active service, most aircraft are stored in the desert or scrapped for parts.
+After years of active service, most aircraft are scrapped for parts or stored in the desert.
+The lucky ones end up in a museum.
 This special is dedicated to those aircraft placed "out of service".

-In this in-depth special we will present some American museums with lots of special "out of service" aircraft on display.
-Of course we will also take a look at the worlds most famous boneyard, the AMARC in the Arizona desert.
+In this in-depth special we will present some of the greatest aviation museums with lots of special "out of service" aircraft on display.

 The largest Russian aircraft museum in the world is located on the site of the former Monino airfield east of Moscow.
 With over 170 aircraft, mainly from the Cold War-era, this museum is a must see!
 The collection has many unique (one-off) aircraft and prototypes.
 For example the only existing Sukhoi T-4, Myasishchev M-50 and ground effect Bartini Beriev VVA-14 can be seen here.